 Why Your Marketing Needs to be Data-Driven

-According to CMO, 53% of marketers claim that there is a high demand for customer-centric communications.
+According to The Global Review of Data-Driven Marketing and Advertising, a paper by MediaMath, MediaMath, The Winterberry Group, and the Global DMA, 53% of marketers claim that there is a high demand for customer-centric communications.
 Big data and innovative analytics tools enable marketers to create highly targeted campaigns with personalized communications.

 With carefully analyzed data to back their marketing strategies, marketers have a much better idea of what and when to send marketing messages.
 This timeliness and accuracy increases the chance of striking an emotional chord with the audience and encouraging positive engagement.

 Customers want information that’s useful to them.
 Through data-driven marketing, campaigns are targeted towards a specific need.
 The Global Review… study also found that 49% of brands use data-driven marketing to enhance the customer experience by conducting satisfaction surveys and identifying areas for improvement.

 Customer value analytics allow marketers to speed up the sales cycle without compromising on personalized service.
 Instead of undermining customer relationships, big data provides an omni-channel service that helps enhance the customer experience by making it consistent.
 Whether you contacted them via social media, over the phone, or through face to face interactions, customers receive the same pieces of information and undergo the same experiences.

 Leads generated through Facebook respond differently to leads generated from the Google Display Network (GDN).
 This is why marketers need to create and implement their strategies according to which channel leads are coming from to optimize conversion rates

 With data-driven marketing, you can identify which channel performs the best, and which message evokes the desired user behavior.
 You can also identify which content format works the best at any given time in any marketing channel—be it email, social media, or blog posts.